 I have been using 112 brown clay for over ten years and have never experienced the problems with grog as I have this year.
 The particle size of the grog seems unusually large causing a lot of damage and heartbreak. 😦 Looks like I will be looking for a new clay.
 Save

 I have been putting off making mugs because I have struggled so with making handles.
 It has been FIVE years since I made a mug.
-Well, I wanted to start making them again but wanted to learn whether or not there was a tool available for making handles verses pulling them by hand from a … Continue reading There’s A Tool For That!
+Well, I wanted to start making them again but wanted to learn whether or not there was a tool available for making handles verses pulling them by hand from a … More There’s A Tool For That!

 I love hand thrown mugs!
 I enjoy making my own except the handles.
 I just don’t have a handle on making handles yet.
 I could make handleless mugs but I kinda think mugs and handles go hand in hand.
 Don’t you?